 You can remove files directly from this window by clicking the Cross icon, which is beside each filename.
 Some categories show the size of each file only.
-However, you can remove them in the regular way.
+However, you can remove them in a regular way.

 Note: The ability to delete files from this window is available for only some categories.

-The optimizing storage space features of macOS Sierra are a great help to recover disk space on your Mac.
-However, if you need a more descriptive and professional method of finding the largest files and folders, either on OS X El or on Sierra, you can use Disk Expert, a special application designed to view disk usage, and find large files and folders.
+The optimizing storage space features of the macOS Sierra are a great help to recover disk space on your Mac.
+However, if you need a more descriptive and professional method of finding the largest files and folders, either on OS X El Capitan or on Sierra, you can use Disk Expert, a special application designed to view disk usage, and find large files and folders.

 Disk Expert is a powerful utility that scans any hard drive and shows the results of disk usage as a sunburst chart.
-It finds even hidden system files and allows you to remove any file with just in one click.
+It finds even hidden system files and allows you to remove any file with just one click.